-But if you are looking for the authentic feel of Cuba, this is not even close.
-There is a small town of Varadero, but it’s relatively new.
-One of the reasons it sprung up there is because it’s “close to work”, since a lot of Cubans work in tourism (and those hotels) while the public transport around the island is still not that reliable.
+But if you are looking for the authentic feel of Cuba, this isn’t even close.
+There is a small settlement in Varadero, but it’s relatively new.
+One of the reasons it sprung up there is because it’s “close to work” since a lot of Cubans work in tourism (and those hotels) while the public transportation around the island is still not that reliable.

-I was puzzled at the time by such regulations, since if you go to “touristy” places, including hotel areas, you were only able to meet international tourists – no Cuban families on holidays.
-(It was way before my numerous trips to the Middle East and north Africa where I have come across more restrictions on the matter.)
-Okay, Cubans couldn’t afford accommodations as such, but still, this was such an unpleasant “distinction” forced upon you everywhere…
+I was puzzled at the time by such regulations since if you go to “touristy” places, including hotel areas, you were only able to see international tourists and there were no Cuban families on holidays.
+(It was way before my numerous trips to the Middle East and North Africa that I came across more restrictions on the matter.)
+Okay, Cubans couldn’t afford accommodations as such anyway, but still, this was such an unpleasant distinction forced upon you everywhere you go.

-But you can also visit few small islands.
+But you can also visit a few small islands.
 There is the famous Cayo Coco in Central Cuba, the natural reserve for flamingos.
-Or Cayo Largo del Sur on the other side, a small Cuban island with splendid beaches on the shores of the Caribbean Sea.
+Or Cayo Largo del Sur on the other side, a small Cuban island with splendid Cuba beaches on the shores of the Caribbean Sea.

-And so, we stopped at a bay of one beautiful small island with white sands, lush tropical trees and an incredible sea color.
-That was a lunch break.
-The beach was wonderful and we strolled around these untouched parts of white sand, unspoilt by the modern age.
-A band was already playing at the restaurant, lovely traditional Cuban songs, and there was a range of seafood to choose from.
+And so, we stopped at a bay of one beautiful small island with white sands, lush tropical trees, and incredible sea color.
+The time has come for our lunch break.
+The beach was gorgeous and we strolled around these untouched parts of white sand, unspoiled by the modern age.
+A band was already playing at the restaurant, with lovely traditional Cuban songs, and there was a range of seafood to choose from.

 Attacked by – a fish

 Spending time at the beach is always fun.
-I went kayaking, took a small catamaran cruise at the hotel etc. Even tried to start my day by swimming early, which I often do when going on summer trips.
-I got to the beach before 8 am, but it was like deserted.
-Everything there started according to “Cuban time”, which means – certainly not before 9!
-Was a bit distracted by mosquitoes that I didn’t expect at all…
+I went kayaking, took a small catamaran cruise at the hotel, etc. I even tried to start my day with an early swim, which I often do when going on summer trips.
+I got to the beach before 8 am.
+It was empty.
+Everything here started according to “the Cuban time”, which means – certainly not before 9.
+I was a bit distracted by mosquitoes that I didn’t expect at all.

-As I was going on and on about how the fish came back numerous times, that it was so persistent swimming around me, Cuban guy just looked at me and said: “Oh?
-Then the fish was male, for sure!”
+As I was going on and on about how the fish came back numerous times, that it was so persistent swimming around me, Cuban guy just looked at me and said:

 The full Cuba SERIES